 No persons engaged in economic activities were identified in the forested areas on the route of the Project.
 The mukhtar has no guidance and information on this issue.
-Due to time constraints in the site visit, the entire forest route could not be followed through.
-Considering that the mukhtar stated that there are no PAPs using the forest land in question, an asset inventory could not be carried out.
+Due to time constraints in the site visit, the entire forest route was not followed.
 However, the grievance mechanism is in place for any forestland user to raise concerns, requests and/or grievances.
 Additionally, the mukhtar has been informed about both the ETL construction activities and grievance mechanism of the Project.